Hitachi-ID/bravura-safe_server/README.md

 -------------------

-Bravura Safe is a clone/fork of the Bitwarden project.
+Bravura Safe server is a clone/fork of the Bitwarden server project.

 This project contains the APIs, database, and other core infrastructure items needed for the "backend" of all bitwarden client applications.